 The change in resistance depends on the rate of adsorption and desorption of toxic gas molecules into the sensing film as well as the type of target gas.
 The target gas is either an oxidizing gas or a reducing gas.
 Modification of carbon nanomaterials structure by adding functional group can improve its reactivity and sensitivity to adsorb the target gas faster.
 The most common functional groups are carboxyl, hydroxyl, carbonyl, and amino (Mittal & Kumar, 2014).

-By: Farihah Abd Rahman (Faculty of Science, Universiti Teknologi Malaysia), Internship Student, Functional Devices Laboratory, Institute of Advanced Technology (ITMA), UPM.
+By: Farihah Abd Rahman, Internship Student, Functional Devices Laboratory, Institute of Advanced Technology (ITMA), UPM.

 For further information, please contact: